Chalk paint is a wonderful way to update and give new life to a piece of decor or furniture in your home.

-Today’s post is all about chalkpaint.
-You know how much I love that stuff if you just take look around my home.
+You know how much I love chalk paint if you just take look around my home.
 I’ve made over this ugly thrifted dresser above, painted my childhood breakfast table and chairs, renewed our old bedroom furniture in the master bedroom, painted some stools to give them a farmhouse look, transformed JJ’s dresser, revived a nightstand my friend found next to the church dumpster (true story), and restored old chairs with paint and new fabric.
-Paint can truly be magical!
+Chalk paint can truly be magical!
 Check those links to see all the before and after pics.

 I received this bird cage thingy from my in laws when they retired from their flower shop.
 I’m not sure exactly what they’re called.
 It was one of those pretty decor pieces they used in their flower shop and I love putting candles or plants in there.
 I just never loved the yellowish color.
 I finally decided to give it a quick coat of chalk paint.
 For all of these projects, I used Martha Stewart and I really liked the quality.
 When using chalk paint, remember, a little goes a long way.
 One tip I recommend when painting smaller projects is to use make up brushes!
 My favorite one is a cheapo $1 ELF blush brush.
 It cleans beautifully and applies chalk paint so well.
 I gave this bird cage just one application of the linen color chalk paint and it was easy peasy.